Public Records & Services in Oacoma

 Criminal Records

 The criminal records system in Lyman County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 These records are maintained by the Lyman County Sheriff's Office and the South Dakota Unified Judicial System.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides access to statewide criminal history information.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides access to statewide criminal history information.
 The system ensures that residents have access to criminal records while adhering to privacy laws.

 Vital Records